wPlachno/frontmatter-edits/README.md

 Without this flag, frontmat assumes the user is interested only in the files in the working directory.
 This flag allows you to edit frontmatter of markdown files in a different location.

 When combined with target arguments (specific files), the target files act as a filter of the files in the correct directory.

+### The Filter Flag

+This flag can further filter functionality based on the previous value of a property.
+For example, `frontmat set genre indie -f "artist:Bright Eyes"` will set the `genre` property to the value `indie` for all files where the `artist` property is already set to `Bright Eyes`.

+The argument passed after the `-f` flag should conform to the format "[property_key]:[property_value]", including the quotation marks. the property value must match the filter value exactly for the functionality to be performed - there is currently no support for other comparisons.
+Only one property filter is allowed per script-use.

 ## TODO: